Wiring¶

 container.wire(modules=[module1, module2])

 You can wire container with a package.
-Container walks recursively over package modules.
+Container walks recursively over the package modules:

 Arguments modules